kitsudaiki/libKitsunemimiOpencl/README.md

 Based on the used gpu, there is an additional package necessary:

-- Intel: `beignet-opencl-icd` and requirements of these packages
+- Intel: `intel-opencl-icd` and requirements of these packages
 - AMD: `opencl-amdgpu-pro-icd`, `opencl-amdgpu-pro`, `libopencl1-amdgpu-pro` and requirements of these packages
 - Nvidia: `nvidia-opencl-icd`, `nvidia-libopencl1` and requirements of these packages (not tested from my side)